data-forge/data-forge-ts/docs/guide.md

 	var parsedSeries = stringSeries.parseInts();
 	assert.isNumber(parsedSeries.first());

-To call these functions on a `DataFrame` you must pass in the name of the column that is to be parsed, for example say you load from a CSV (which loads in string data) and want to parse a particuar column:
+To call these functions on a dataframe you must pass in the name of the column that is to be parsed, for example say you load from a CSV (which loads in string data) and want to parse a particuar column:

-	var stringDataFrame = dataForge.fromCSV("Column1\n15\n16");
+	var stringDataFrame = dataForge.readFileSync("some-csv-file.csv").parseCSV();
 	assert.isString(stringDataFrame.first().Column1);

 	var parsedDataFrame = stringDataFrame.parseInts("Column1");
 	assert.isNumber(parsedDataFrame.first().Column1);

-You can also specify an array of column names to be parsed:
+For each of these functions you can also specify an array of column names to be parsed:

 	var parsedDataFrame = stringDataFrame.parseInts(["Column1", "Column2"]);
 	assert.isNumber(parsedDataFrame.first().Column1);
 	assert.isNumber(parsedDataFrame.first().Column2);

-When parsing dates you specify an optional format string that specifies the format of the dates to be parsed:
+When parsing dates you can specify an optional format string that specifies the format of the dates to be parsed:

 	var stringDataFrame = dataForge.fromCSV("Column1\n2016-09-25\n2016-10-25");
 	var parsedDataFrame = stringDataFrame.parseDates("Column1", "YYYY-MM-DD");

 Data-Forge uses [Moment.js](http://momentjs.com/) under the hood, please see its docs for valid formatting syntax.

+## Automatic column parsing

+When parsing columns using CSV we can have values parsed automatically depending on what type they appear to be.

+    var df = dataForge.readFileSync("some-csv-file.csv").parseCSV({ dynamicTyping: true });
+    assert.isNumber(df.first().SomeNumberColumn);

+Please note that this will parse numbers and booleans, but it won't parse dates.

 ## Stringifying column values

 When you are saving out data files or displaying data on screen you will often want to transform values in specific columns to particular types.
 For numbers this happens automatically, but this is essential when formatting dates for output, for example:

-	var dataFrame = ...
+	var df = ...
-	assert.instanceof(dataFrame.first().Column1, Date);
+	assert.instanceof(df.first().Column1, Date);

-	var stringifiedDataFrame = dataFrame.toStrings("Column1", "YYYY-MM-DD");
+	var stringifiedDataFrame = df.toStrings("Column1", "YYYY-MM-DD");
 	assert.isString(stringifiedDataFrame.first().Column1);

 Data-Forge uses [Moment.js](http://momentjs.com/) under the hood, please see its docs for valid formatting syntax.

-# Immutability and Chained Functions

-You may have noticed in previous examples that multiple functions have been chained.

-Data-Forge supports only [immutable](https://en.wikipedia.org/wiki/Immutable_object) operations.
-Each operation returns a new immutable dataframe or series.
-No *in place* operations are supported (one of the things I found confusing about *Pandas*).

-This is why, in the following example, the final dataframe is captured after all operations are applied:

-	var df = new dataForge.DataFrame(config).setIndex("Col3").dropSeries("Col3");

-Consider an alternate structure:

-	var df1 = new dataForge.DataFrame(config);
-	var df2 = df1.setIndex("Col3");
-	var df3 = df2.dropSeries("Col3");

-Here *df1*, *df2* and *df3* are separate dataframes with the results of the previous operations applied.
-These dataframes are all immutable and cannot be changed.
-Any function that transforms a dataframe returns a new and independent dataframe.
-If you are not used to this sort of thing, it may require some getting used to!

-# Lazy Evaluation

-Lazy evaluation in Data-Forge is implemented through *iterators*.

-An iterator is retrieved from a dataframe or series by calling `getIterator`.
-A new and distinct iterator is created each time `getIterator` is called.

-For example:

-	var iterator = dataFrame.getIterator();

-Or

-	var iterator = series.getIterator();

-Or

-	var iterator = index.getIterator();

-An iterator can be used to traverse a sequence and extract each index+value pair in turn.

-	var iterator = something.getIterator();
-	while (iterator.moveNext()) {
-		var pair = iterator.getCurrent();
-		// do something with the pair.
-	}

 # Working with data